Holberton-Uy/hbnb-doc/part3/task_04_auth_access.md

 1. Secure endpoints to ensure only authenticated users can create, update, and delete resources.
 2. Add logic to validate ownership of places and reviews.
 3. Implement logic to prevent users from reviewing places they own or reviewing a place multiple times.
+4. Verify that public users can access the **PUBLIC** endpoints without a JWT token.

 ---